1964 Brazilian coup d'état

 On March 31, a rebellion broke out in Minas Gerais, led by a group of military officers with support of some governors.
 Loyalist troops and rebels prepared for combat, but Goulart did not want a civil war.
-The loyalists initially had the upper hand, but mass defections weakened the president's military situation and he traveled successively from Rio de Janeiro to Brasília, Porto Alegre, the interior of Rio Grande do Sul and then to Uruguay, where he went into exile.
+The loyalists initially had the upper hand, but mass defections weakened the president's military situation.
+He traveled successively from Rio de Janeiro to Brasília, Porto Alegre, the interior of Rio Grande do Sul, and then to Uruguay, where he went into exile.
 By April 1, the coup leaders controlled most of the country, securing Rio Grande do Sul on the 2nd.
 In the early hours of April 2, Congress declared Goulart's position vacant while he was still within Brazilian territory.
 Efforts to defend his presidency, such as a call for a general strike, were insufficient.
 While some sectors of society welcomed the self-proclaimed "revolution" by the military, others faced severe repression.
 The political class anticipated a swift return to civilian rule, but in the following years an authoritarian, nationalist, and pro-American dictatorship took hold.

 Historians, political scientists, and sociologists have offered various interpretations of the event, viewing it both as the establishment of a military dictatorship and the culmination of recurring political crises in the Fourth Brazilian Republic, similar to those in 1954, 1955, and 1961.
 On the international stage, the coup was part of the Cold War in Latin America and coincided with several other military takeovers in the region.